nats-io/nats.net/docs/documentation/jetstream/consume.md

 ## Next Method

-Next method is the simplest was of retrieving messages from a stream.
-Every time you call the next method you get a single message or nothing based on the expiry time to wait for a message.
+Next method is the simplest way of retrieving messages from a stream.
+Every time you call the next method, you get a single message or nothing based on the expiry time to wait for a message.
 Once a message is received you can process it and call next again for another.